-In its action plan on the implementation of the HIV/AIDS strategy, the Federal Government established that prisons represent a setting that requires special health promotion measures.
-In particular, the transition from incarceration to life on the outside carries a special risk of overdosing.
+The HIV/AIDS strategy which was presented by UNAIDS in 2015, established that prisons represent a setting that requires special health promotion measures.
+In particular, the transition from incarceration to life on the outside carries a special risk of overdosing (UNAIDS, 2015).

-When transitioning from outpatient substitution treatment to a hospital setting, rehabilitation measure, imprisonment or another form of inpatient accommodation and vice versa, the continuity of treatment should be ensured by the institution taking on the patient.
-In addition, for inmates with an expected high risk of relapse or mortality following release from prison, it is certainly possible to introduce OST for opioid dependent inmates not currently using prior to their release (Bundesärztekammer, 2017).
+In its new guidelines on the implementing substitution-based treatment, the German Medical Association (Bundesärztekammer, BÄK) states that when transitioning from outpatient substitution treatment to a hospital setting, rehabilitation measure, imprisonment or another form of inpatient accommodation and vice versa, the continuity of treatment should be ensured by the institution taking on the patient.
+In addition, for inmates with an expected high risk of relapse or mortality following release from prison, it is certainly possible to introduce OST for opioid dependent inmates not currently using prior to their release (Bundesärztekammer (BAK), 2017).

-In order to reduce fatal overdoses amongst opiate users following their release from prison, in August 2016 the DAH, in collaboration with Fixpunkt e.V., initiated a naloxone dispensing pilot project in which prisoners with a current or past opiate use, as well as prisoners currently in substitution, were to be offered training on the effects of drugs and first aid in the form of information sessions (Dettmer and Knorr, 2016).
-However, this project could not yet be successfully implemented and will not be pursued for the time being.
+In order to reduce fatal overdoses amongst opioid users following their release from prison, in August 2016 the DAH, in collaboration with Fixpunkt e.V., initiated a naloxone dispensing pilot project in which prisoners with a current or past opioid use, as well as prisoners currently in substitution, were to be offered training on the effects of drugs and first aid in the form of information sessions (Dettmer und Knorr, 2016).
+However, this project could not yet be implemented and will not be pursued for the time being.